aryalbirat/College-Management-API/README.md

 # College Management API

-A simple RESTful API for managing college students and courses built with Node.js.
+The project is a simple RESTful API for managing college students and courses built with Node.js.

 ## About the Project